|

 View fielding three teams for several years running and each year coming home with the winner’s shield.

-In the swimming we had the same sort of success, with individual members constantly being among the winners.
+In the swimming competitions we had the same sort of success, with individual members constantly being among the winners.

 Also our relay team came home regularly with the Winners Shield.
 So successful was our sporting